-Interest Income-Interest income is recognized on the accrual basis as it is earned from loans, investments and securities.
-In certain instances, the borrower pays an additional amount of interest at the time the loan is closed, an origination fee, and/or deferred interest upon maturity.
-In some cases interest income may also include the amortization or accretion of premiums and discounts arising from the purchase or origination of the loan or security.
+Interest income-Interest income is recognized on the accrual basis as it is earned from loans, investments and securities.
+In certain instances, the borrower pays an additional amount of interest at the time the loan is closed, an origination fee, a prepayment fee and/or deferred interest upon maturity.
+In some cases, interest income may also include the amortization or accretion of premiums and discounts arising from the purchase or origination of the loan or security.
 This additional income, net of any direct loan origination costs incurred, is deferred and accreted into interest income on an effective yield or "interest" method adjusted for actual prepayment activity over the life of the related loan or security as a yield adjustment.
 Income recognition is suspended for loans when, in the opinion of management, a full recovery of all contractual principal is not probable.
 Income recognition is resumed when the loan becomes contractually current and performance is resumed.
-The Company does record interest income on certain impaired loans, in which a loan loss reserve has been recorded, as the borrower continue to make interest payments.
-The Company recorded loan loss reserves related to these loans as it was deemed that full recovery of principal is not probable.
-Several of the loans provide for accrual of interest at specified rates, which differ from current payment terms.
+The Company records income on certain impaired loans to the extent cash is received, in which a loan loss reserve has been recorded, as the borrower continues to make interest payments.
+The Company recorded loan loss reserves related to these loans as it was deemed that full recovery of principal and interest was not probable.

+Several of the Company's loans provide for accrual of interest at specified rates, which differ from current payment terms.
 Interest is recognized on such loans at the accrual rate subject to management's determination that accrued interest and outstanding principal are ultimately collectible, based on the underlying collateral and operations of the borrower.
 If management cannot make this determination, interest income above the current pay rate is recognized only upon actual receipt.
-During the fourth quarter of 2010 the Company suspended the recording of the accrual rate of interest on loans collateralized by a development project, and as a result, at December 31, 2010 it had no such loans in its portfolio that were currently accruing such interest.
+The Company currently has no loans in its portfolio accruing such interest.
 Therefore, interest income is recorded on all of the Company's loans and investments only to the extent that the current pay rate is received.
-Additionally, interest income is recorded when earned from equity participation interests, referred to as equity kickers.
-These equity kickers have the potential to generate additional revenues for the Company as a result of excess cash flow distributions and/or as appreciated properties are sold or refinanced.
-The Company did not record interest income from such investments for the year ended December 31, 2010 and 2009.
-For the year ended December 31, 2008, the Company recorded \$1.0 million of interest from such loans and investments which represents interest collected in accordance with the contractual agreement with the borrower.